 For the second-to-last stop, make it a fun trip to Auckland's youngest (and largest) volcano, the Rangitoto.
 The name of the Island is derived from the Maori term that means "bloody sky,” which pertains to a certain captain who was said to have been badly wounded on this Island lifetimes ago.

 Ferry trips operate on a regular schedule.
 Visitors can take guided tours to see the crater and the black lava caves, or take a kayak trip around the island.
 This is also home to the largest Pohutukawa forest in the world.
 Take snapshots of the vibrantly-coloured Pohutukawa tree, which is also a symbol of its strength thanks to its ability to survive in less-than-ideal rocky environments.

 Close your Auckland adventure with a trip to New Zealand’s second largest island, after the Great Barrier Island, Waiheke Island.
-Many tourists try out Waiheke Island for its water activities, like swimming, boating, kayaking, kite-surfing and more!
+Many tourists try out this place as there are many water activities to do on Waiheke Island, like swimming, boating, kayaking, kite-surfing and more!
 For those who prefer a quieter time, visit Oneroa Beach.
 Zip-lining, offered by the Flying Fox, is also available here and takes guests for a ride over lush forests.

 End your day with a good glass of local wine as Waiheke Island is also called Wine Island.
 Winemakers have created optimal grape-growing farm environments to create their wine and their award-winning Syrah.
 Go on a wine tour or take bottles home with you to enjoy.

 This article was first published on Jul 18, 2019 16:55 UTC.

 Get excited about travel by subscribing for the latest articles and announcements.